nocta-ui/nocta-ui/CONTRIBUTING.md

 Before opening a PR, please:

 1. Run `pnpm lint` and ensure Biome passes.
-2. Run `pnpm typecheck` and `pnpm typecheck:ui`.
+2. Run `pnpm typecheck``.
-3. Run (or rely on pre-commit to run) `scripts/sync-css-tokens.sh` and `scripts/build-components.sh` if you touched tokens or components.
+3. Run (or rely on pre-commit to run) `scripts/sync-css-tokens.sh`, `scripts/sync-css-icons.sh` `scripts/build-components.sh` if you touched tokens, icons or components.
 4. Manually verify a11y-critical interactions in the docs site (keyboard + screen reader spot checks).
 5. Update or add MDX docs and demos where relevant.
 6. Include screenshots or GIFs in the PR description when visual changes are significant.